remix-run/remix/docs/api/remix.md

 When using `<Form>` (instead of `<form>` or `<Form reloadDocument>`), Remix _does not_ follow the browser's behavior of resubmitting forms when the user clicks back, forward, or refreshes into the location.

-<docs-info>Remix clientside navigation does not resubmit forms on pop events like browsers.</docs-info>
+<docs-info>Remix client-side navigation does not resubmit forms on pop events like browsers.</docs-info>

 Form submissions are navigation events in browsers (and Remix), which means users can click the back button into a location that had a form submission _and the browser will resubmit the form_.
 You usually don't ever want this to happen.